PanDAWMS/panda-docs/docs/source/terminology/terminology.rst

    The job is processing input data.

 holding
-   The job finished processing, reported the final metrics, and released the computing resource.
+   The job finished processing and reported the final metrics, the output was uploaded to the local storage and released the computing resource.

 merging
    Output data are being merged.
 This status is skipped unless the task is configured to merge job output.

 transferring
-   Output data are being transferred to the final destination.
+   Output data are being transferred from the local storage to the final destination.

 |br|